AdrianoEttari/DiffusionRemoteSensing/README.md

 # Adaptation of Diffusion Models for Remote Sensing Imagery

+In this repository, I adapted the Diffusion Models to Remote Sensing images for three different tasks: Super Resolution, Image Generation, and SAR to NDVI conversion.

 ## Summary of the Files and Folders

 - **train_diffusion_superres.py**: Contains the diffusion model class with all necessary functions for sampling and training.